Panzergrenadier Division Großdeutschland: Reprisals

-Part of the photographic presentation for the book includes a photo where the Großdeutschland cuff title on the officer is clearly visible.
-The subject of Grossdeutschland's complicity in many subsequent war crimes in Russia and Ukraine, was the subject of the book by Omer Bartov The Eastern Front, 1941–45, German Troops, and the Barbarization of Warfare (1986, ISBN 0-312-22486-9).
+Part of the photographic presentation for the book includes a photo in which the Großdeutschland cuff title on an officer is clearly visible.
+Großdeutschlands complicity in many subsequent war crimes in Russia and Ukraine was a subject of the book by Omer Bartov The Eastern Front, 1941–45, German Troops, and the Barbarization of Warfare (1986, ISBN 0-312-22486-9).

-Under existing international law at the time, reprisals were permitted though the Allied nations and Nazi Germany had differing interpretations of the law.
+Under existing international law at the time, reprisals were permitted, though the Allied nations and Nazi Germany had differing interpretations of the law.
 In postwar war crimes trials, reprisal killings were deemed to be illegal, a conclusion enshrined in international law by the United Nations.